 2. Everybody else does it, including politicians, so why can’t we?

-One of the most commonly made arguments of the last week, but also one of the weakest.
-It also indicates an unwillingness to take responsibility for one’s own actions, a common theme this week.
+This is one of the most commonly made arguments of the last week, but also one of the weakest.
+It also indicates an unwillingness to take responsibility for one’s own actions; a common theme.

 When I was growing up, if I ever tried to excuse my actions by pointing at my friends, my mother used to say to me “If your friends jumped off a cliff, would you follow?”